technicfan/LANGuard/README.md

 Built for those who want tighter control and stronger security without sacrificing performance, this mod lets you manage your Minecraft world like a pro.

 Don’t forget to whitelist yourself! 😉
-Take your singleplayer Minecraft experience to the next level with this powerful whitelist mod!
+Take your LAN Minecraft experience to the next level with this powerful whitelist mod!
 Now, for the first time, you can enable a whitelist in your solo worlds — giving you complete control over who can join, even when playing offline.